Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts

 \section{Abstract}

 Fast radio bursts (FRBs) and gamma-ray bursts (GRBs) are both linked to compact-object activity, yet their possible connection remains unclear.
 Here we perform a systematic search for spatial and temporal associations between FRBs in the second CHIME/FRB catalog and Swift GRBs.
 Instead of using the positional ellipses reported in the catalog, the full CHIME localization probability maps are adopted for spatial cross-matching.
 This yields 130 candidate pairs and increases the number of spatially consistent matches by a factor of several.
-A redshift consistency requirement reduces the sample to 45 pairs.
-Applying an additional temporal criterion, requiring long GRBs to precede FRBs and short GRBs to follow them, further reduces the sample to 26 candidates.
+Applying a distance-consistency criterion based on DM-inferred FRB redshifts and GRB distances inferred via the Amati relation reduces the sample to 37 pairs, including 26 GRB-preceding-FRB candidates (24 LGRB--FRB and 2 SGRB--FRB).
 Monte Carlo simulations show that the overall excess of associations is not statistically significant, and the distribution of matches across localization confidence levels is consistent with random expectations.
-However, potential associations may be diluted by localization uncertainties and a dominant background of chance coincidences.
-These results place constraints on any FRB–GRB connection and highlight the need for improved localization and larger samples.
+These pairs are therefore not claimed as secure associations, but are used to constrain a possible subdominant FRB--GRB connection.
+These results place constraints on any FRB--GRB connection and highlight the need for improved localization and larger samples.

 \keywords{}